Kaleybar: Culture

-The spoken language in Kaleybar is the Azeri dialect of Turkish.
-Though, until late seventies the older residents of some neighboring villages (Çaykändi, Kälasor, Xuynärod, Arazin) spoke Tati language, there is no evidence that Tati was ever spoken in Kaleybar.
-A cleric, the late Haji Mohammad Zakeri, told that the name Kaleybar was indeed a Tati word, meaning a town built on rocks.
+Melodic whistling

 Kaleybar region with mountainous terrain, shepherding and cultivation of hillside possess the isolating features for the development of a sophisticated whistled language.
-The majority of males are able, and perhaps addicted, to masterfully mimic the melodic sounds of musical instruments using fingerless whistle.Melodic whistling, indeed, appears to be a private version of the Ashug music for personal satisfaction.
+The majority of males are able, and perhaps addicted, to masterfully mimic the melodic sounds of musical instruments using fingerless whistle.
+Melodic whistling, indeed, appears to be a private version of the Ashug music for personal satisfaction.

 Ashugh music

 The mountainous region of Qaradağ, due to its remoteness and inaccessibility, was a guardian of Ashugh music.
 This frequent allusions of this music to mountains, with the intention of arousing an emotional state with a tone of mild melancholy, is consistent with the geography of Kaleybar.
 The first verses of an Ashugh song, composed by Məhəmməd Araz, may represent the essence of Ashugh music: